awesome-algorand/awesome-algorand/README.md

 - [algokit-utils-ts](https://github.com/algorandfoundation/algokit-utils-js) - Algorand AlgoKit Utils for TypeScript.
 - [algokit-client-generator-py](https://github.com/algorandfoundation/algokit-client-generator-py) - Algorand AlgoKit Typed Client Generator for Python.
 - [algokit-client-generator-ts](https://github.com/algorandfoundation/algokit-client-generator-js) - Algorand AlgoKit Typed Client Generator for TypeScript.
-- [puya](https://github.com/algorandfoundation/puya) - an official Python to TEAL compiler that allows you to write code to execute on the Algorand Virtual Machine (AVM) with Python syntax.
+- [puya](https://github.com/algorandfoundation/puya) - An official Python to TEAL compiler that allows you to write code to execute on the Algorand Virtual Machine (AVM) with Python syntax.
-- [puya-ts](https://github.com/algorandfoundation/puya-ts) - an official TypeScript to TEAL compiler frontend, leveraging the core puya compiler, allows you to write code to execute on the Algorand Virtual Machine (AVM) with TypeScript syntax.
+- [puya-ts](https://github.com/algorandfoundation/puya-ts) - An official TypeScript to TEAL compiler frontend, leveraging the core puya compiler, allows you to write code to execute on the Algorand Virtual Machine (AVM) with TypeScript syntax.
 - [algorand-python-testing](https://github.com/algorandfoundation/algorand-python-testing) - A Python library for unit testing Algorand Python smart contracts without the need to interact with the Algorand blockchain.
 - [algorand-typescript-testing](https://github.com/algorandfoundation/algorand-typescript-testing) - A TypeScript library for unit testing Algorand smart contracts without the need to interact with the Algorand blockchain.
 - [algokit-avm-vscode-debugger](https://github.com/algorandfoundation/algokit-avm-vscode-debugger) - A VSCode extension for line-by-line debugging Algorand Python, Algorand Typescript, TealScript and raw TEAL smart contracts running on the Algorand Virtual Machine (AVM).

-#### AlgoKit Templates
+### AlgoKit Templates
 > AlgoKit templates are a set of starter and production-ready baseline templates for developing and deploying Algorand applications.
 They are designed to be used as a starting point for developers to quickly bootstrap their projects and focus on the business logic of their applications.
 Refer to [Creating AlgoKit Templates](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/tutorials/algokit-template.md) for a general guide on how to create your own AlgoKit templates.
-  - **Official Templates**

 - [algokit-python-template](https://github.com/algorandfoundation/algokit-python-template) - Official AlgoKit's Algorand Python template provides a production-ready baseline for developing and deploying smart contracts in Python.
 - [algokit-typescript-template](https://github.com/algorandfoundation/algokit-typescript-template) - Official AlgoKit's Algorand TypeScript template provides a production-ready baseline for developing and deploying smart contracts in TypeScript.
 - [algokit-react-frontend-template](https://github.com/algorandfoundation/algokit-react-frontend-template) - Official AlgoKit React frontend template provides a production-ready baseline for developing and deploying React frontend applications with Algorand dependencies integrated.
 Also serves as a reference for template builders on implementing standalone algokit frontend templates.
 - [algokit-fullstack-template](https://github.com/algorandfoundation/algokit-fullstack-template) - Official AlgoKit fullstack template provides a production-ready baseline for developing and deploying fullstack applications with Algorand dependencies integrated.
 Also serves as a reference for template builders on how to combine standalone algokit templates under one full stack template project.

-### Learning Resources
+## Learning Resources

 > List of learning resources for Algorand.
 Includes courses, tutorials, and other resources.

-#### Crash Courses
+### Crash Courses

 - [Algorand School](https://github.com/cusma/algorand-school) - Algorand School crash course slide deck.
 - [Zero to Hero PyTeal](https://www.youtube.com/playlist?list=PLwRyHoehE435ttTjvFZA-DyqHYIYc26K_) - PyTeal crash course video lectures.